 But when some of the disciples in Jerusalem fled to other cities (the apostles, and a lot of other disciples did not), Saul determined to search them out and bring them back and stone them.

 So off to Damascus he goes.
 He has letters which entitles him to grab these believers and arrest them and take them to Jerusalem for judgement.

-He is fully empowered: first by hate; and by the established religious rulers which crucified Christ.
+He is fully empowered: first by hate; and then by the established religious rulers which crucified Christ.

 But one thing he could not be empowered for: the meeting with Christ Jesus, Himself.